Mathematics, Civics and Sciences Charter School

 The Mathematics, Civics and Sciences Charter School (MCSCS) is a charter school serving students in grades 1–12 in Philadelphia, Pennsylvania, United States.
 Founded in 1999, the school is located in the Center City neighborhood and had a 100% graduation rate in 2015–2016.

 History

-The Mathematics, Civics and Sciences Charter School opened in 1999 with over 720 students in grades first through twelfth, adding a grade every year for 4 years.
+The Mathematics, Civics and Sciences Charter School (MCSCS) was established in 1999 in Philadelphia, Pennsylvania.
+Initially, the school opened its doors to over 720 students, serving grades 1 through 12.
+MCSCS began with an emphasis on mathematics, civics, and sciences.
+Over the course of four years, the school gradually expanded, adding one grade level each year until it fully encompassed all grades from 1st through 12th.

 Governance

-The school is led by a Chief Administrative Officer and a principal.
-A six-member Board of Trustees meets with the CAO and principal regularly.
+The school is led by a chief administrative officer and a principal.
+A six-member board of trustees meets with the CAO and principal regularly.

-Campus

-The school is located in Center City, in Philadelphia, Pennsylvania.

-Extracurricular activities

-Extracurricular activities offered at the school include cheerleading, exercise, sewing, public speaking, Mock Trial, and debating and choir.

-Athletics

-MCSCS has no gym or other athletic facility, so most practice and games take place at a local YMCA near Girard, not owned by the school.
-The school basketball team is known as the Elephants, named after the school mascot, an African Elephant.
-The school currently has no other athletic programs.

 Curriculum

 The school uses a back-to-basics curriculum.
 Students in grades 5 through 12 are required to select a school-to-college course of study; current selections are Law, Medical, Education, Computer Science, and Accounting.

 As of 2015, the school offers AP courses.